On this page

 When you create an Okta expression, you can reference any property that exists in an Okta User Profile in addition to some top-level User properties.

 Note: You can't use the user.status expression with group rules.
-See Group rule operations and Create group rules (opens new window).
+See Group rule operations (opens new window) and Create Group Rule (opens new window).

 Syntax Definitions Examples